xuru/pyvisdk/docs/source/do/compute_resource_config_spec.rst

     .. py:attribute:: vmSwapPlacement

         New setting for the swapfile placement policy.
-Any change to this policy will affect virtual machines that subsequently power on or resume from a suspended state in this compute resource, or that migrate to a host in this compute resource while powered on; virtual machines that are currently powered on in this compute resource will not yet be affected.
+Any change to this policy will affect virtual machines that subsequently power on or resume from a suspended state in this compute resource, or that migrate to a host in this compute resource while powered on; virtual machines that are currently powered on in this compute resource will not yet be affected.See VirtualMachineConfigInfoSwapPlacementType